ionic-team/getting-started-iv-vue/README.md

-# Getting Started with Identity Vault in `@ionic/vue`
+# Getting Started with Identity Vault in @ionic/vue

-This application walks through the basic setup and use of Ionic's Identity Vault in an `@ionic/vue` application.
-Rather than connecting to a back end service and storing the session data this application will just store information that you type in and tell it to store.
-Almost all of the work done here will be concentrated on a couple of files:
+In this tutorial we will walk through the basic setup and use of Ionic's Identity Vault in an `@ionic/vue` application.

+The most common use case of Identity Vault is to connect to a back end service and store user session data.
+For the purpose of this tutorial, the application we build will not connect to an actual service.
+Instead, the application will store information that the user enteres.

-- `src/services/useVault.ts`: a composition API function that abstracts the logic associated with using Identity Vault.
+- `src/services/useVault.ts`: A composition API function that abstracts the logic associated with using Identity Vault.
 This functions and reactive variable exported here model what might be done in a real application.
-- `src/views/Home.vue`: the main view will have several form controls that allow the user to manipulate the vault.
+- `src/views/Home.vue`: The main view will have several form controls that allow the user to manipulate the vault.
 An application would not typically do this.
 Rather, it would call the methods from `useVault()` within various workflows.
 In this "getting started" demo application, however, this allows us to easily play around with the various APIs to see how they behave.

 ## Generate the Application

-The first thing we need to do is generate our application.
+The first step to take is to generate the application:

 ```bash
 ionic start getting-started-iv-vue blank --type=vue
 ```

-Now that the application has been generated, let's also add the native platforms.
+Now that the application has been generated, let's also add the iOS and Android platforms.

 Open the `capacitor.config.ts` file and change the `appId` to something unique like `io.ionic.gettingstartedivvue`: